utm-coders/studyGroup/lessons/git/collaboration/lesson.md

 know to get started with collaborating on Git and even contributing to existing open source projects.
-There is of course more functionality (and even some occasional headaches in the form of merge conflicts...) but by and large these will be sufficient for both the cases we've mentioned above and have absolutely been sufficient for these workshops so far.
+There is of course more functionality (and even some occasional headaches in the form of merge conflicts...) but by and large these will be sufficient for both the cases we've mentioned above, and have absolutely been sufficient for these workshops so far.
+Happy collaborating!

 ## Additional resources: